adm1n007/RootlessJBHide/README.md

 jailbreak undetectable when reboot device and jailbreak deactived.

-jailbreak undetectable when put an APP into blacklist* of JBHide.
+jailbreak undetectable when put an APP into blacklist* in JBHide.

 ## Usage: